awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_PHP.container.md

 # Using the AWS Elastic Beanstalk PHP Platform<a name="create_deploy_PHP.container"></a>

 AWS Elastic Beanstalk supports a number of platforms for different versions of the PHP programming language\.
 These platforms support PHP web applications that can run alone or under Composer\.
-Learn more at the Supported Platforms topic\.
+Learn more at the [Supported Platforms](concepts.platforms.md#concepts.platforms.PHP) topic\.

-Elastic Beanstalk provides configuration options that you can use to customize the software that runs on the EC2 instances in your Elastic Beanstalk environment\.
+Elastic Beanstalk provides [configuration options](command-options.md) that you can use to customize the software that runs on the EC2 instances in your Elastic Beanstalk environment\.
 You can configure environment variables needed by your application, enable log rotation to Amazon S3, and set common PHP initialization settings\.

-Platform\-specific configuration options are available in the AWS Management Console for modifying the configuration of a running environment\.
-To avoid losing your environment's configuration when you terminate it, you can use saved configurations to save your settings and later apply them to another environment\.
+Platform\-specific configuration options are available in the AWS Management Console for [modifying the configuration of a running environment](environment-configuration-methods-after.md)\.
+To avoid losing your environment's configuration when you terminate it, you can use [saved configurations](environment-configuration-savedconfig.md) to save your settings and later apply them to another environment\.

-To save settings in your source code, you can include configuration files\.
+To save settings in your source code, you can include [configuration files](ebextensions.md)\.
 Settings in configuration files are applied every time you create an environment or deploy your application\.
 You can also use configuration files to install packages, run scripts, and perform other instance customization operations during deployments\.

-If you use Composer, you can include a `composer.json` file in your source bundle to install packages during deployment\.
+If you use Composer, you can [include a `composer.json` file](php-configuration-composer.md) in your source bundle to install packages during deployment\.

-For advanced PHP configuration and PHP settings that are not provided as configuration options, you can use configuration files to provide an `INI` file that can extend and override the default settings applied by Elastic Beanstalk, or install additional extensions\.
+For advanced PHP configuration and PHP settings that are not provided as configuration options, you can [use configuration files to provide an `INI` file](php-configuration-phpini.md) that can extend and override the default settings applied by Elastic Beanstalk, or install additional extensions\.

 Settings applied in the AWS Management Console override the same settings in configuration files, if they exist\.
 This lets you have default settings in configuration files, and override them with environment specific settings in the console\.
-For more information about precedence, and other methods of changing settings, see \.
+For more information about precedence, and other methods of changing settings, see [Configuration Options](command-options.md)\.

 ## Configuring your PHP Environment<a name="php-console"></a>